 Keep in mind that for certain responses from your body, you will have to act in a specific manner.
 Example:

-- To burn calories and lose weight [10 Commandments to Lose Weight] it is best to pick your exercises, intensity, intervals, and repetitions in a way so you can train for at least 30-40 minutes (including short breaks),
+- To burn calories and lose weight it is best to pick your exercises, intensity, intervals, and repetitions in a way so you can train for at least 30-40 minutes (including short breaks),

-- If you want to make sure that you have done enough for your muscle growth too, then include 3 variations for the same muscle group among others [How to Train for Hypertrophy with Calisthenics].
+- If you want to make sure that you have done enough for your muscle growth too, then include 3 variations for the same muscle group among others.

 Let’s assume that your main purpose is to get lean and shredded upper body muscles, then you need to add pull-ups variations and pushup variations among exercises the emphasize the lower body and midsection.
-These exercises are there only to make the heart pump more blood and help you burn more calories and burn the muscles to failure.
+These exercises are there only to make the heart pump more blood, help you burn more calories and burn the muscles to failure.

 I usually pick 2-3 exercises and make a circuit workout out of them.
 Then I plan to repeat that cycle for 4-5 times until I move forward to other variations with the same plan.
 My purpose is to train for 40-60 minutes.